 Freshman Seminars: Counselors meet in small groups with students to review course requirements, develop appropriate individual 4-year academic plans, and acquaint students with the various resources available to them.
 Counselors also discuss the importance of academic success, extracurricular involvement, and standardized testing.
 All freshmen will be registered and introduced to Naviance through MyCAP lessons.
-Students begin to set goals for themselves in these seminars.
+Students begin to set goals for themselves and begin their activity tracker in these seminars.